fglock/Perlito/README-perlito5-Java.md

   - BEGIN blocks

-      - Loops containing: BEGIN blocks, "use" statements, or named subroutines.
+      - Loops containing: BEGIN blocks, `use` statements, or named subroutines.

           - lexical variables inside loops may not behave properly if they are captured at compile-time.